 Students who arrive after homeroom period due to a medical appointment or other urgent reason(s) must first report to the Student Services Office.
 A written excuse signed by a parent, guardian, or doctor will be required including the: name of the student, date and time of the late arrival, and reason for the late arrival.

 Failure to present an appropriate excuse after arriving late will result in the student being declared tardy.

 Attendance Attending school regularly is an expectation for success.
 Our goal is for all students to achieve 95% attendance.
 Student attendance is required 8:05 AM – 3:05 PM each day.
 When absent, an excuse signed by a parent or doctor note, must be brought to the homeroom teacher when the student returns to school.
-Students who are absent from school may not attend or participate in a practice, contest, dance, athletic event, performance or any school district event as a participant or as a spectator, on the day of the absence without administrative approval.
+Students who are absent from school may not attend or participate in a practice, contest, dance, athletic event, performance or any school district event as a participant or as a spectator, on the day of the absence.

 Attendance/Vacation/Special Events Policy Parents are strongly encouraged to schedule family vacations with the School District Calendar and major assessments in mind to ensure that students attend school a maximum number of days.

 BASD policy permits middle school students to take only two (2) educational trips, not to exceed a total of 10 days in three years.
 Each educational trip may not exceed five (5) days.